 WITHDRAWAL FROM THE UNIVERSITY

 Withdrawal from the University is not officially complete until students clear all of their financial obligations with the Bursar’s Office.
 Students on deferments or a Federal Perkins Loan must also clear their financial obligations with the Credit Counseling Office.

 University policy relating to student records complies with the Family Educational Rights and Privacy Act of 1974 (FERPA).
 Accordingly, the University may release directory information to any person on request, unless a student requests in writing that directory information be kept confidential.
 A student’s directory information is designated as follows:

-During the registration period and throughout the academic year, students may request in writing, through the Student Records Office, that directory information be kept confidential.
+During the registration period and throughout the academic year, students may request in writing, through the Office of the Registrar, that directory information be kept confidential.
 Once filed, the request remains in effect until the beginning of the next academic year, or a shorter period, if designated by the student.

 Certain records are excluded by the law from inspection, specifically those created or maintained by a physician, psychiatrist, or psychologist in connection with the treatment or counseling of a student.
 Parents’ financial information, including statements submitted with scholarship applications, is also excluded by law from inspection.
 Third parties may not have access to educational records or other information pertaining to students without the written consent of the particular student about whom the information is sought.

 Former or current borrowers of funds from any Title IV student loan program should note carefully that requests for nondisclosure of information will have no effect on preventing Santa Clara University from releasing information pertinent to employment, enrollment status, current address, and loan account status to a school lender, subsequent holder, guarantee agency, U.S. Department of Education, or an authorized agent.

 Students have the right to inspect and review their educational records at the following offices: